DougSalt/gpg/paper/paper.md

 + On Linux, or other *nix: the app/extensions subdirectory of the NetLogo directory extracted from the installation .tgz

-Or, alternatively it can be placed in the same directory as the source for the NetLogo model if the extension is not to be used globally.
+Or, alternatively it can be placed in a sub-directory with the same name as the extension in the  same directory as the source for the NetLogo model if the extension is not to be used globally.
+So for instance, this extension is known as `gpg` so if the model `example.nlogo` was placed in the the directory `/data/models` the extension would have the path `/data/models/gpg/gpg.jar`.

 The extension is invoked in the NetLogo code by adding the keyword `gpg` to the extensions keyword beginning the NetLogo model code.

 ## `gpg:command`

 This sets the path of the `gpg` command if the `gpg` command is not in `$PATH` for *nix system or `%PATH%` for Windows based systems.
-Its also allows the specification of additional parameters to gpg, such as specifying a different keyring location for `gnupg`.
-This can be called multiple times.
-Only the steps subsequent to the call will be affected.
+Its also allows the specification of additional parameters to `gpg`.
+This should not be needed.
+The only parameters that should require changing are the home directory containing the keyring

 Some examples might be